-The Holmes Bluff eyrie did not appear to fledge any young in 2014, following three consecutive years of successful nesting.
+The Holmes Bluff eyrie returned to successful reproduction in 2015, fledging at least two young.
+After three consecutive years of successful nesting from 2011- 2013, the nest did not appear to fledge any young in 2014.
 The most recent eyrie is higher on the bluff face and farther downriver than previous ledges (i.e. until 2011) (Figure 5).
-Three visits were conducted in 2014 and the pair appeared to be nesting on the initial visit of 25 April.
-However, subsequent visits were inconclusive and nestlings or fledglings were not observed.
+At least two juveniles were heard on 26 June.